kazumaxneo/Nif_finder/README.md

   <a href="https://web-theta-black-17.vercel.app/"><img src="result7.png" alt="Nif-Finder Web interface" width="1100"></a>
 </p>

-The web UI runs on Vercel and sends protein FASTA jobs to a Hugging Face Spaces Docker compute API running Python/HMMER; the first run after inactivity can take a little while while the free compute service wakes up.
+The web UI runs on Vercel and sends protein FASTA jobs to a Hugging Face Spaces (Docker compute API) to run Python/HMMER.
+If no one use for a while, the image may become inactive, so it can take a little time to wake up on the free compute level.

 The `web/` directory contains a Vercel-ready side project for submitting protein FASTA sequences and visualizing Nif-Finder-compatible results.
-See [`web/README.md`](web/README.md) for local runner and production compute API configuration.

-The `compute/` directory contains a Docker/FastAPI service that runs the Python/HMMER pipeline for the web interface.
+The `compute/` directory contains a Docker/FastAPI service that runs the Python/HMMER tool for the web interface.
 Deploy it separately and set `NIF_FINDER_API_URL` in Vercel to the compute service `/analyze` endpoint.
 For Hugging Face Docker Spaces, use the repository root Dockerfile and set `NIF_FINDER_API_URL` to `https://<space-name>.hf.space/analyze`.
 If